 The school prides itself on being a nurturing and supportive environment for the school community.
 Alongside support for children's learning needs, the school recognises and values the need to support emotional and mental wellbeing.
-The school provides support for children through trained Emotional Literacy Support Assistants (ELSA) and through play therapy with a dedicated practitioner coming into school one day per week.
+The school provides support for children through trained Emotional Literacy Support Assistants (ELSA) and Drawing & Talking Therapy practitioners.
 We also provide a range of clubs and activities for children including break out spaces for quiet learning.

 All staff are vigilant to changes in children that may indicate emotional and/or mental health needs.
 They know their duty to children's welfare and safeguarding, and raise concerns immediately.
-The school's Designated Safeguarding Lead is Ms Caroline McKay.
+The school's Designated Safeguarding Lead is Mrs Jo Hilton.
 Senior staff ensure that staff actions are in line with the school's Behaviour and Safeguarding policies.